jundalisay/superb/content/en/research/indian/gita/chapter-17.md

-CHAPTER XVII
+---
+title: "The Bhagavad-Gita"
+heading: "Chapter 17 of The Bhagavad-Gita Simplified"
+date: 2022-01-31
+author: "Vyasa"
+description: ""
+image: "/covers/gita.jpg"
+linkb: "/research/indian/gita/chapter-16"
+linkbtext: "Chapter 16"
+linkf: "/research/indian/gita/chapter-18"
+linkftext: "Chapter 18"
+icon: "/flags/in.png"
+---

 Arjuna.

-If men forsake the holy ordinance,
-Heedless of Shastras, yet keep faith at heart
-And worship, what shall be the state of those,
+If men forsake the holy ordinance, heedless of Shastras, yet keep faith at heart And worship, what shall be the state of those,
 Great Krishna!
 Sattwan, Rajas, Tamas?
 Say!

 Krishna.

 Threefold the faith is of mankind and springs
 From those three qualities,--becoming "true,"
 Or "passion-stained," or "dark," as thou shalt hear!